LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 This repo contains all resources shared during Part 3: Running full text queries and combined queries with Elasticsearch and Kibana.

 Workshop objectives:
-- delve deeper into advanced search queries designed to search text fields
+- delve deeper into advanced queries designed to search text fields
 - build a combination of queries to answer more complex questions
-- fine tune relevancy of complex queries
+- fine tune the relevance of search results

 ## Resources

-[Beginner's Crash Course Table of Contents]() Interested in other workshops of this series?
+[Beginner's Crash Course Table of Contents](https://github.com/LisaHJung/Beginners-Crash-Course-to-the-Elastic-Stack-Series) Interested in other workshops of this series?
 Check out the table of contents.

 [Free Elastic Cloud Trial](https://ela.st/elastic-beginners)